Wrecker (comics): Powers and abilities

 Courtesy of an Asgardian enchantment placed on him by mistake by Karnilla the Norn Queen, the Wrecker possesses superhuman strength, stamina and durability (bulletproof).
 When he initially shares the Norn power with the rest of the Wrecking Crew, the Wrecker's abilities were reduced by one-fourth.
 After receiving training from Ulik the Rock Troll, the Wrecker no longer suffers from this handicap and is now capable of using his powers to their full potential and use the crowbar in the same fashion that Thor can utilize his mystic hammer Mjolnir.
 He has used the crowbar to demolish entire buildings in minutes and to hold off the Thunder God Thor in battle.
 The Wrecker primarily uses the crowbar offensively as both a throwing and blunt weapon.
 While the Wrecker is the true source of the power, at times the power can be transferred into the crowbar.

 The crowbar's secondary abilities include absorbing and projecting energy, creating illusions, generating a force field, creating minor earthquakes, teleportation and returning to the Wrecker when thrown.
 The Wrecker also shares a mental link with the crowbar and can mentally control any weak-minded individual who touches it.
-The Wrecker was also able to temporarily mystically impart superhuman strength to the individual and surround him/her in an impenetrable force field around that person that would protect that person until the individual reached the Wrecker.
+The Wrecker was also able to temporarily mystically impart superhuman strength to the individual and surround them in an impenetrable force field around that person that would protect that person until the individual reached the Wrecker.
 The individual would be in a trance-like state while they were holding the crowbar and under the Wrecker's control.
 The trance would be broken once the crowbar was in the Wrecker's possession and the person would have no memory of their experience with the crowbar.
 The Wrecker is the most powerful member of the Wrecking Crew and while many believe his crowbar is the source of their powers (Thunderball thought that when he attempted to steal the crowbar, until his hand was crushed by the Wrecker in a "friendly" hand-shake while the crowbar was in Thunderball's possession), it is the Wrecker himself that is the source of the Wrecking Crew's powers, especially after Ulik's training.